mrjgreen/db-sync/README.md

 -----------

 To avoid having to specify options repeatedly, and to avoid exposing your password on the tty you can specify a config file.
-By default DbSync will look for a file named `config.ini` in the current working directory.
+By default DbSync will look for a file named `dbsync.ini` in the current working directory.

 Example: